cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 ## Create the OnAcknowledgement function

 When a packet sent with IBC is valid and received, it must be acknowledged.
+When the acknowledgement is successful, add the sell orderbook to the database.

 ```go
 // keeper/createPair.go